rockset/rockset-js/packages/rscode/README.md

 $ rockset local:download
 $ rockset local:queryLambda:add commons.myLambda

-# Open the current directory in VSCode (if you have the VSCode cli tools)
+# Open the current directory in VSCode (if you have the VSCode CLI tools)
 $ code .

 # Alternatively, simply open the current directory using the VSCode UI
 ```

-### Configuration a language
+### Configuring RocksetSQL language

 Then, open `myLambda.sql` in VSCode.
 You should confirm that the language of your SQL file is set to RocksetSQL to activate this extension.
 You may also want to set RocksetSQL as the default language for '.sql' file extensions.
 See the [VSCode documentation](https://code.visualstudio.com/docs/languages/overview#_changing-the-language-for-the-selected-file) for more information about configuring languages for your files.